drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L05/slides.md

 - Incompatible data can often be handled with unit conversions, precision representations, character representations, text unification, and time/date unification.

 - Missing values can be handled by a broad variety of methods, but multiple imputation is often the best method.
-OLAP imputation can be done with the snowflake.ml.modeling.impute.IterativeImputer method.
+OLAP imputation can be done with the <span class='code-span'>snowflake.ml.modeling.impute.IterativeImputer method</span>.

 - Anomalies can be detected with a variety of methods.
-OLAP anomaly detection can be done with the snowflake.ml.modeling.anomaly_detection.IsolationForest method.
+OLAP anomaly detection can be done with the <span class='code-span'>SNOWFLAKE.ML.ANOMALY_DETECTION</span> method.

 <!--s-->